 Online audits are an SEO weapon with a gigantic measure of capability.
 The precarious part is genuinely seeing how to utilize them appropriately.
 Eventually, everything descends to your capacity to accumulate them on the correct stage, react properly, and obviously, use them to better your organization in the 10,000-foot view.
 This is all more difficult than one might expect.
 Ideally, this article has given you a smart thought of where to begin.
 Needs help?
 Call us today!

-Online reviews and SEO have been closely tied together for a long time.
+Online review and SEO have been closely tied together for a long time.
 That’s common knowledge at this point.
 According to Moz, online reviews are estimated to make up 10% of the criteria for how Google displays search results.

 That’s a hefty chunk!